-There are many reasons why binoculars are useful in amateur astronomy.
+There are many reasons why in stargazing binoculars are useful.
 Here are eleven.

 1. Accessory to Telescope